BeckaL/elevator-glitch/README.md

-This is a scala programme with an SBT structure.
+This is a scala / SBT project.

 The eventual aim is to model how different lift algorithms affect people's waiting time.